 TODAY’S YOUTH ARE TOMORROW’S LEADERS – HOW DO YOU FIT INTO THE EQUATION OF THEIR DEVELOPMENT?

 To those who are at the least bit aware of the current state that today’s adolescents and young adults are in, you should know that WE ARE FAILING THEM.
 There is an old saying when referring to the upbringing of children that goes, “It takes a village to raise a child”.
 Most of us have forgotten this saying today, or either we just don’t care.
 We have come to an age where parents are no longer the authority figure in the home.
 Children today talk to their parents in any manner that they wish, they go and come from the house as they please, and they no longer need permission to do what they want.
-No, that doesn’t define all children, but it definitely defined many children in our inner city communities.
+No, that doesn’t define all parent/child relationship, but it definitely defines many children in many of our inner city communities.

 Please take the time to provide feedback or request additional information below.
 Also, feel free to ask where I currently am in my journey.

-“…and remember, your only limitations are those that you setup in your own mind or allow others to setup for you”
+“…and remember, your only limitations are those that you setup in your own mind or allow others to set up for you”

 – Dr. Napoleon Hill

 Please complete the form below to inquire about my a youth related collaboration.